kymlu/eating-memories/src/pages/posts/shrimp-lotus-root-dim-sum.md

           id: "8"
           note: "i.e., canola oil, vegetable oil"
         - name: "cornstarch"
-          quantity: 1.5
+          quantity: 2
           unit: "tbsp"
           id: "9"
-    - name: "outer"
+    - name: "wrapping"
       ingredients:
         - name: "spring roll wrappers"
-          quantity: 20
+          quantity: 24
           unit: "5\" x 5\" sheets"
           id: "2"
+          note: "if using a different sized sheet, scale the quantity based on the area of the sheets"
 ---

 Peel and devein the <span class="ingredient" data-id="1">shrimp</span>.
-Chop until it becomes a paste.
+Mince until it becomes a paste.
 > Can also use a food processor.

-Dice the <span class="ingredient" data-id="10">lotus root</span> into small cubes.
-Chop the <span class="ingredient" data-id="11">green onion</span> finely.
+Peel and mince the <span class="ingredient" data-id="10">lotus root</span>.
+Mince the <span class="ingredient" data-id="11">green onion</span>.

-Combine the all the **filling** and **seasoning** ingredients (<span class="ingredient" data-id="3">white pepper</span>, <span class="ingredient" data-id="4">salt</span>, <span class="ingredient" data-id="5">soy sauce</span>, <span class="ingredient" data-id="6">cooking wine</span>, <span class="ingredient" data-id="7">sugar</span>, <span class="ingredient" data-id="12">sesame oil</span>, <span class="ingredient" data-id="8">neutral oil</span>, <span class="ingredient" data-id="1">cornstarch</span>) into a bowl.
+Combine the all the **filling** and **seasoning** ingredients into a bowl.
 Mix in one direction until a sticky paste forms.
-> Can chill the mixture for 20 minutes to firm up the paste.
+> Can chill the mixture for 20 minutes to firm up the paste and make it easier to work with.

-Cut the <span class="ingredient" data-id="2">spring roll wrappers</span> into fine strips.
-Lay out the strips flat out on a sheet or a plate.
+For each of the <span class="ingredient" data-id="2">spring roll wrappers</span>, roll into a cylinder and slice into fine strips.
+Unravel and lay the strips flat out on a sheet or a plate.
-> One recipe called for 0.25 inch, but in the show, they cut it very finely.
-The thinner you go the nicer the texture.
+> Somewhere between 1/4 and 1/2 cm, but can slice even finer for a crispier texture that's easier on the mouth.

-Wet hands with water and then roll a tablespoon of shrimp into a ball.
+Wet your hands with water and then roll a tablespoon of shrimp into a ball.
 Roll the ball onto the strips until fully coated.
+> It's ok if you can see some shrimp.

-In a pan/wok, heat oil to 350°F/175°C and then fry in samll batches until golden brown.
+In a pan/wok, heat oil to 350°F/175°C and then fry in small batches until golden brown, around 4-5 minutes each.
 After frying, place the balls onto a paper towel to dry.

-Serve plain or with chili oil.
+> To deep fry, heat oil on high until it hits the desired temperature.
+Put the balls in and take out when it's ready.
+Wait until the heat hits the desired temperature again before adding a new batch.

+Is good plain, but can also taste good with a creamy chili sauce or sriracha mayo.